 I know you want that expensive phone or that premium watch but you can buy them at a significantly lower cost.

-These work just as good as new and you save a lot of money.
+These work just as well as new and you save a lot of money.

 Sounds like Money In The Pocket, doesn’t it?